-4 Scope of this plan
+5 Scope of this plan

-4.1 Scope included
+5.1 Scope included

-This Plan (and its scope) relates to the sewerage and recycled water infrastructure as defined under the Licence and elaborated upon above and has been prepared in accordance with the Water Industry Competition (General) Regulation 2008 (the Regulation) Part 2 (Additional conditions for licences for water supply) Schedule 2 Conditions for retail supplier's licences Section 7A (Retail Supply Management Plans).
+This Plan (and its scope) relates to the sewerage and recycled water infrastructure as defined under the Licence and elaborated upon above and has been prepared in accordance with the Regulation Part 2 (Additional conditions for licences for water supply) Schedule 2 Conditions for retail supplier's licences Section 7A (Retail Supply Management Plans).

-This plan has been and is being periodically reviewed and updated, pursuant to the Water Industry Competition (General Regulation) 2008 (the Regulation) Schedule 2 (Conditions for Retail suppliers' licences) Part 1 (Licence conditions for all licences) section 7A (Retail Supply Management plan) Article (2) (a).
+This plan has been and is being periodically reviewed and updated, pursuant to the Regulation Schedule 2 (Conditions for Retail suppliers' licences) Part 1 (Licence conditions for all licences) section 7A (Retail Supply Management plan) Article (2) (a).

-Accordingly the scope of this Plan addresses the prescriptive requirements of the Regulation (clause by clause) and the IPART Audit Guidelines (September 2018) as follows which have been categorised as:
+Accordingly this Plan addresses the prescriptive requirements of the Regulation (clause by clause) and the IPART Audit Guidelines (current version) as follows which have been categorised as:

+- Planning,

-- Planning, - Implementation and
+- Implementation and

-Compliance.
+- Compliance.